cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 getRequestedMipsForCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double getRequestedMipsForCloudlet(CloudletExecution cle, double time)
+.. java:method:: protected double getRequestedMipsForCloudlet(CloudletExecution cle, double time)
    :outertype: CloudletSchedulerAbstract

+   Gets the current requested MIPS for a given cloudlet.

+   :param cle: the ce
+   :param time: the time
+   :return: the current requested mips for the given cloudlet

 getTaskScheduler
 ^^^^^^^^^^^^^^^^